Flow-SR/SymbolicRegression.jl/README_for_allocation.md

 ## Usage

-- Copy '/src/' directory into the project, then use the following to import:
+- Copy '/src/' directory into the project, rename it as '/lib/', then use the following to import:
 `push!(LOAD_PATH, "./lib")`
 `using SymbolicRegression: SRRegressor`
 (No need to install the "SymbolicRegression" library)